awesome-davian/awesome-reviews-kaist/paper-review/2022-spring-paper-review/cvpr-2021-image-inpainting-eng.md

 * External Monochromic Reconstruction
 * Internal Color Restoration

-The proposed method concatenates the monochromic input to the original RGB input channel-wisely, and modifies the output from polychromic to monochromic images.
-Then, it restores colors distribution of non-missing regions using multiple accurate one-to-one mappings from monochrome to RGB.
-Since non-missing regions usually consist of sufficient number of pixels, the correspondence covers most of the patterns.
-Nevertheless, similar monochromic inputs can map to different polychromic outputs even in a single image.
+The proposed method concatenates the monochromic input to original RGB input image using channel-wise approach, and then modifies the output from polychromic images to monochromic ones respectively.
+Then, it restores colors distribution of non-missing regions using multiple accurate one-to-one mappings from monochrome to RGB images.
+Since the non-missing regions usually consist of sufficient number of pixels, the correspondence covers most of the patterns.
+Nevertheless, same monochromic inputs are able to map to different polychromic outputs even in a single image.
 Therefore, the authors designed a Progressive Color Restoration network so as to combine the local and global color context.

 ### Progressive Color Restoration